ChiSym/pygen/README.md

 ## Design

+### DML

 The modeling language in `src/pygen/dml/` implements the same GFI as Gen.jl but with a few tweaks (see limitations).
 The implementation strategy closely mirrors that of the Gen.jl DML.

 Users define a DML generative function by applying the `@gendml` decorator to a Python function.